diglactic/laravel-breadcrumbs/README.md

 ```

-### Advanced customisations
+### Advanced Customizations

-For more advanced customisations you can subclass BreadcrumbsManager and/or BreadcrumbsGenerator, then update the config file with the new class name:
+For more advanced customisations you can subclass BreadcrumbsManager and/or BreadcrumbsGenerator, then update the config
+file with the new class name:

 ```php
     // Manager